omar-mazen/weatherio/README.md

 ## License

 This project is distributed under the GNU General Public License (GPL).
 You can find the full text of the license in the [LICENSE](https://github.com/omar-mazen/weatherio/blob/main/LICENSE) file.

----

-This documentation provides a detailed overview of the Weather Website project, including its structure, functionality, and usage.
-It aims to provide developers and contributors with clear insights into the application's implementation and features.
-The Weather Website is designed to help users easily access weather information for any city and improve their overall weather-related experience.
-If you have any questions or need further assistance, please feel free to reach out to the project maintainers.
-Happy weather exploring!